verivital/slsf_randgen/slsf/Readme.md

 ## Issues
 General Issues

- - Algebraic Loop
+ - Algebraic Loop: not handled yet

 ### Block connecting
 Connect ports randomly till all ports are connected

- - Throwing away chart if number of output ports > number of input ports
+ - If number of output ports > number of input ports, then we can not connect any more.
+Stopping there.
+Shall we choose blocks will more input ports?
- - Block connection bug: Already used input port chosen (no more inputs?) then do not use this output port, mark as used maybe
+ - Block connection bug: Already used input port chosen (previous issue)

 ### Block Parameters
-Randomly choose parameter values
+Randomly choose parameter values.
+Using a database of chosen blocks, can not infer parameter type yet.

- - Block parameters may result in invalid chart
+ - Randomly chosen block parameters values may result in invalid chart
+ - Manual process, only 2/3 parameters (blocks) are chosen now.

 ### Simulation Warnings
 These warnings were produced while simulating the chart